CumulusNetworks/docs/content/knowledge-base/Installing-and-Upgrading/Installation/Using-ifupdown2-on-Ubuntu.md

 {{%/notice%}}

 1. Enter the *root* account.
-All of the remaining commands in these instructions assume use of the root account.
+The remaining commands in these instructions assume use of the root account.

 2. Add the Ubuntu Xenial sources to your Ubuntu Trusty installation:

         root@host# echo "deb http://us.archive.ubuntu.com/ubuntu/ xenial universe" > /etc/apt/sources.list.d/xenial.list

 3. Update the Ubuntu package cache.
-You may see warnings in the output, which you can ignore:
+You might see warnings in the output, which you can ignore:

         root@host# apt-get update
         <snip>